architect/functions/_changelog.md

 - AWS has deprecated Lambda `nodejs12.x`; `@architect/functions` 6.0 now assumes `nodejs14.x` or higher
 - The `location` property now sets an HTTP 2 compliant lowcase `location` header, instead of the previous `Location` header
+- Updated AWS SDK versions to sync up with the rest of Architect following v10.12

 ---